Get insider access

 DRC @ Max Volume

 The Sony S100F can get pretty loud and will be suitable for most uses.
-It also doesn’t compress a lot, which is good for a clear sound at max volume.
-The dip you see on the graph is below the soundbar LFE, meaning it won’t be audible because the soundbar already has trouble reproducing those frequencies.
+It also doesn't compress a lot, which is good for a clear sound at max volume.
+Even though there's a dip in the low bass, it won't be audible because the soundbar already has trouble reproducing those frequencies.

 6.5